Do I Qualify?

 People living in your household

-at time of purchase:
+at the time of purchase:

 1